Eating and drinking

 Fruit is a major delight.
-Bananas, avocados, pawpaws and pineapples are in the markets all year, mangoes and citrus fruits more seasonally.
-Look out for passion fruit (the familiar shrivelled brown variety, and the sweeter and less acidic smooth yellow ones), cape gooseberries (physalis), custard apples and guavas – all highly distinctive and delicious.
+Bananas, avocados, papayas (pawpaws) and pineapples are available in the markets all year, mangoes and citrus fruits more seasonally.
+Look out for passion fruit (the familiar shrivelled brown variety, and the sweeter and less acidic smooth yellow ones), physalis (cape gooseberries), custard apples and guavas – all highly distinctive and delicious.
 On the coast, roasted cashew nuts are widely available, but not cheap.
 Never buy any with dark marks on them.
 Coconuts, widely seen at roadside stalls in their freshly cut, green-husked condition, are filling and nutritious.
-At this stage, when the nuts are young, they’re full of coconut water and the flesh is like soft-boiled egg white.
-If left to ripen on the tree until the husk goes brown, the liquid reduces, and the flesh becomes firm.

 The national beverage is chai – tea.
 Universally drunk at breakfast and as a pick-me-up at any time, the traditional way of making it is a weird variant on the classic British brew: milk, water, lots of sugar and tea leaves are brought to the boil in a kettle and served scalding hot (chai asli).
 It must eventually do diabolical dental damage, but it’s quite addictive and very reviving.
 The main tea-producing region is around Kericho in the west, but the best tea tends to be made on the coast.
 These days, tea is all too often a tea bag in a cup, with hot water or milk brought to your table in a thermos.

 Soft drinks (sodas) are usually very cheap, and crates of Coke, Fanta and Sprite find their way to the wildest corners of the country.
 The Krest brand (also produced by Coca-Cola) produces a good bitter lemon, tonic and soda, but their ginger ale is a bit watery and insipid; Stoney ginger beer has more of a punch.
-Sometimes you can get plain soda water.
-A newer drink is Alvaro, a malty, pineapple-flavoured non-alcoholic alternative to beer, which is very popular but too sweet for some tastes.

 Fresh fruit juices are available in the towns, especially on the coast (Lamu is fruit-juice heaven).
-Passion fruit, the cheapest, is excellent, though nowadays it’s likely to be watered-down concentrate.
+Passion fruit or mango, the cheapest, are excellent, though nowadays are likely to be watered-down concentrate.
 Some places serve a variety: you’ll sometimes find carrot juice and even tiger milk, made from a small tuber (the tiger nut or Spanish chufa).
 Minute Maid is the most popular commercial juice brand (again also owned by Coca-Cola), and comes in small 300ml and large one-litre cartons in various flavours.
 Their drinks are available at supermarkets and many petrol station shops, along with fizzy soft drinks.

 Plastic-bottled spring water is relatively expensive but widely available in 300ml, 500ml and one-litre bottles.
 Mains water used to be very drinkable, and in some places still is, but it’s safer to stick with bottled.

 If you like lager, you’ll find Kenyan brands generally good.
 Brewed by East African Breweries, the main lagers are Tusker and White Cap (both 4.2 percent) and Pilsner (4.7 percent), sold in half-litre bottles, with Tusker Malt (5.2 percent) in 300ml bottles.
-They all cost from a little over Ksh100 in local bars up to about Ksh400 in the most expensive establishments.
-Brewed by East African Breweries, they are fairly inconsistent in flavour: try a blind taste test.
+They all cost from a little over Ksh200 in local bars up to about Ksh400 in the most expensive establishments.
 While Tusker Malt is fuller-flavoured, Tusker, White Cap and Pilsner are all light, slightly acidic, fairly fizzy, well-balanced beers that most people find very drinkable when well chilled.
-You can also get a head-thumping 6.52 percent-alcohol version of Guinness.
+East African Breweries also produce a head-thumping 6.52 percent-alcohol version of Guinness.
 A number of slightly pricier (about ten percent more) imported beers are also available, mostly under the umbrella of South Africa’s SABMiller, including Castle Lager, Castle Milk Stout, Castle Lite and US brand Miller Genuine Draft.
 Also look out for South Africa-produced Savanna Dry, a clear, refreshing and dry-tasting cider that is usually thrown into cool boxes along with the beer for sundowners at safari lodges.

 Other alcoholic drinks

 Most of the usually familiar wines sold in Kenya come from South Africa and Chile, with Italy, California, France and Spain also featuring.
-Locally made wines struggle a little, but Richard Leakey’s Pinot Noir vineyard is finally breaking through with Zabibu (wzabibu.org), and Rift Valley Winery makes the increasingly well-known Leleshwa (wleleshwa.com).
+Locally made wines struggle a little, but Rift Valley Winery makes the increasingly well-known Leleshwa.

 Kenya Cane (white rum) and Kenya Gold (a coffee-flavoured liqueur) deserve a try, but they’re nothing special.
 One popular Kenyan cocktail to sample is the dawa (“medicine”) – a highly addictive vodka, white rum, honey and lime juice mix, poured over ice and stirred with a sugar stick.